bonusking007/FISCH1/README.md

 end})

+Main_3_left:button({name = "TP BOAT (new)",callback = function()
+	local player = game.Players.LocalPlayer
+	local boatsFolder = workspace:WaitForChild("active"):WaitForChild("boats")
+	local targetPosition = Vector3.new(370, 128, 300) -- Set the desired position here

+	-- Function to search for a part named "Base" in the model local function findBasePart(model)
+		for _, descendant in pairs(model:GetDescendants()) do
+			if descendant:IsA("BasePart") and descendant.Name == "Base" then
+				return descendant
+			end
+		end
+		return nil
+	end

+	-- Function to set PrimaryPart and teleport the player's boat local function teleportBoat()
+		local playerName = player.Name
+		local boat = boatsFolder:FindFirstChild(playerName)

+		if boat and boat:IsA("Model") then
+			-- Set a PrimaryPart if it doesn't have one if not boat.PrimaryPart then
+				local basePart = findBasePart(boat)
+				if basePart then
+					boat.PrimaryPart = basePart
+				else
+					warn("No part named 'Base' found in the boat model.") return
+				end
+			end

+			-- Teleport the boat
+			boat:SetPrimaryPartCFrame(CFrame.new(targetPosition))
+		else
+			warn("Boat for player not found in workspace.active.boats") end
+	end

+	-- Execute the teleport
+	teleportBoat()

+end})

 Main_3_left:button({name = "Boat Tp To Spawn",callback = function()
 	local targetCFrame = CFrame.new(220, 128, 220) -- Set your target CFrame here